 What do they look like?

 The fruits are pod-like, growing two to three inches in length.
 The typical ghost pepper ages from green to red, like most hot peppers.
 The pods themselves taper to a point – not as pronounced as the Trinidad Moruga Scorpion’s tail, but it’s there.
 And like other super-hots the skin tends takes on a wrinkled, pock-marked texture.
 Like all super-hots, there’s a danger to the look, like this is not something to be trifled with lightly.

 What do ghost peppers taste like?

 There is a flavor beyond the extreme spiciness, believe it or not.
 Ghost peppers have a slow-building heat, so you experience the flavor (for at least a few seconds) before the hammer drops.
 They have a sweet, fruity flavor typical of many super-hot peppers, but underneath it is a light smokiness as well.

 Of course, that all disappears once the heat builds (and lasts).
 At the end, the predominant take-away of ghost pepper flavor will be very painful spiciness that can last for 15 minutes or more.

 Are ghost peppers healthy?

 They are quite nutritious, like all hot peppers.
 But there’s a big catch.
 Because of their extreme heat, you eat less ghost pepper than other chilies in a sitting.
-This means you only get a fraction of the benefits compared to a chili like the very eatable jalapeño.
+This means you only get a fraction of the benefits compared to a pepper like the very eatable jalapeño.
 See our ghost pepper nutrition post to get a full breakdown.